 “Strength is also a foundation for stability: active control of joints.
 If you lack it, you’ll rely more on passive restraints: ligaments, menisci, intervertebral discs, labrum, etc.” – Eric Cressey

-But be careful because over-volume (multiple sets of heavy strength exercise(s) before high-velocity moves) could make you slower: “I don’t recommend heavy strength training for improving linear sprinting, generally.
+But be careful because over-volume (multiple sets of heavy strength exercise(s) before high-velocity moves) could make you slower (but low volume is highly recommended): “I don’t recommend heavy strength training for improving linear sprinting, generally.
 I recommend high-velocity strength training with maximal effort and light weights.
 However, heavy strength training is still valuable for change-of-direction ability (agility) because it relates better to deceleration, which is essential for this skill.
 Either way, doing plyometrics or sprints after multiple sets of strength training (to take advantage of the post-activation potentiation effect) is probably not as helpful as you might expect.
 The accumulated fatique after such a large session would probably make the athletes slower, despite the stimulus.
 A better way would be to do the sprint or jump before the strength training, as this would enable the athletes to lift heavier weights.” – Chris Beardsley.
 Some authors have agreed that it could be reverse process also.
 Of course, it depends on training goals!

 Of course, overall strength and stability/mobility exercises are VERY important when it comes to injury prevention/reduction, here I am trying to explain what soccer players need at field so they can become more efficient.
 Just DON’T skip that 3 types of training and understand their practical values!
 I know there is a lot of coaches who don’t accept this – but they can’t ignore something which makes more sense than anything else.
 And remember, single leg strength exercises (unilateral) already mentioned above are a bit more important for athletes than bilateral exercises.
 Both legs comes like a good base which you should remain nonstop with basic big lifts but for majority of sports single leg rules because it’s more specific (running is single leg work as well as many jumping movements, ball kicking, cutting, starting/acceleration, stopping/deceleration, changing directions…).
 But be careful, don’t give always more-specific exercises to your athletes especially when they play a lot of games and have a lot of specific soccer work in general (because overuse injuries could happen and we need to give them more basic strength exercises to rest their “specific neuro pathways”).
 But anyway we always need to “support” specific work with basic and more-specific exercise at same time, for example “his highness” deadlift.
 Basic lifts never die and should be maintained through the whole athlete’s career!
 The most important think is MAKING TRANSFER ON SOCCER TRAINING/GAME (to be better on filed), and you can do it by doing basic big lifts like a deadlift (among other things).
 A lot of basic exercises are actually really close (functionally) to more specific “gym” exercises for soccer/running.
 Don’t forget that you can perform a bunch of “soccer specific” core exercises on TRX, TRX rip trainer, cable pulley machine… for example.